richafnu/Viva/Viva/glint/reports/heat-map.md

  >[!NOTE]
 > Heat Map results are only available when confidentiality thresholds are met.

 Heat maps are sorted so that it’s easy to find patterns.
-The rows at the top typically tend to have higher scores across the majority of teams, while the columns on the left represent teams with lower scores across the majority of drivers.
+The first rows typically have higher scores across the most teams.
+The left columns represent teams with lower scores across the most drivers.
 Heat Maps are interactive and display scores for each question broken down by demographic attributes – (for example: team, location, or tenure).
 Use Heat maps to quickly and easily spot patterns and outliers.

 >[!NOTE]
 > Colors indicate high and low scores relative to the median score in the Heat Map.